openshift/installer/docs/design/baremetal/networking-infrastructure.md

 of networking infrastructure requirements that are handled on other platforms by cloud infrastructure services.

+For an overview of the expected network environment that an administrator must prepare for a `baremetal` platform cluster, see the [install documentation](../../user/metal/install_ipi.md).

 ## Load-balanced control plane access

 Access to the Kubernetes API (port 6443) from clients both external